-Derivative financial instruments, which include interest rate swaps, an interest rate cap, and a financial guarantee relating to a former executive officer, are recorded at fair value.
-For derivatives that qualify for hedge accounting, specifically as cash flow hedges, the change in fair value of the derivatives is recorded as an unrealized gain (loss), net of taxes, in the accompanying consolidated statements of comprehensive (loss) income.
-For derivatives that do not qualify for hedge accounting, the change in the fair value of our derivatives related to our long-term debt are recorded in interest expense, net, and the change in the fair value of our financial guarantee is recorded in other income, net, in the accompanying consolidated statements of operations.
+Prior to our IPO in 2021, derivative financial instruments, which included interest rate swaps, an interest rate cap, and a financial guarantee relating to a former executive officer, were recorded at fair value.
+For derivatives that qualified for hedge accounting, specifically as cash flow hedges, the change in fair value of the derivatives was recorded as an unrealized gain (loss), net of taxes, in the accompanying consolidated statements of comprehensive (loss) income.
+For derivatives that did not qualify for hedge accounting, the change in the fair value of our derivatives related to our long-term debt were recorded in interest expense, net, and the change in the fair value of our financial guarantee was recorded in other income, net, in the accompanying consolidated statements of operations.
 In 2021, our derivative positions were extinguished in connection with our IPO and full repayment of our long-term debt.